gvwilson/thirdbit/src/fiction/santas/index.md

 then began to slide across the hard-packed snow.

 Their first stop came half an hour later.
-The Elfabot pulled the sleigh under an overhang in front of a tall building that Finner guessed had once been a hotel.
+Elfabot pulled the sleigh under an overhang in front of a tall building that Finner guessed had once been a hotel.
 Two figures in heavy coats and ski masks came out and took the boxes that Finner passed to them